learn

 Incrementality testing offers several benefits, such as providing a more accurate measure of marketing effectiveness and enabling marketers to make data-driven decisions.

-However, it also has its limitations, including the need for large sample sizes and the potential for selection bias in test and control groups.
+However, it also has its limitations, including the need for large sample sizes and the potential for selection bias in test and control groups — which makes it expensive to run at scale.

-Here is the prospect of how many incremental experiments you should run based on yearly media investment volume:
+Here is the recommended frequency of incrementality experiments based on yearly media investment:

 The future of incrementality testing will likely involve the increased use of advanced analytics and controlled experiments to optimize marketing ROI.